The Sovereign SDK Book

 Step 2: Signing Transactions

-So, we've made the pragmatic choice to be as compatible as possible with existing crypto wallets, while leaving the door open for future improvements.
+We've made the pragmatic choice to be as compatible as possible with existing

 RuntimeAuthenticator